Ready For Unsteady

 Waste management becomes a real concern, fast.
 It’s not glamorous, but it’s essential for health, hygiene, and morale.

 Visit our START HERE page or this blog post to start building your plan.
-Remember – small steps add up, and incremental changes are more sustainable and affordable than trying to go all‑in at once.
+Then take four simple steps:

 Government agencies provide great starting points, but they often stop at “make a kit and have a plan.”
 We fill in the real-world gaps like how to actually store water in a tiny apartment, how to cook food when the power’s out, and how to keep calm during emergencies.